LazinoX/Smooth-login/README.md

 # Smooth-login
-This script will help you get into your linux system smoothly without showing any wierd script.
+This script will help you get into your Arch system smoothly without showing any wierd script.